MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/authentication-best-practices-for-android-devices.md

 ## Authentication recommendations are different for personal versus shared android devices

-Shared Teams devices like meeting room devices or common area phones, can't use the same requirements for enrollment and compliance that are typically applied to personal devices.
-Applying personal device authentication requirements to shared devices will cause sign-in issues:
+Shared Teams devices can't use the same requirements for enrollment and compliance that are used on personal devices.
+Applying personal device authentication requirements to shared devices will cause sign-in issues.

 1.  **Devices are signed out due to password policies.**